Our team

 CTO & Co-Founder

 Tyler is the technical architect behind The Path's proprietary AI engine.
-As CTO, he built the AI infrastructure, memory, and personalization infrastructure that makes The Path the world's safest and most effective AI Therapist.
+As CTO, he built the AI infrastructure, memory, and personalization engine behind The Path.

 - Engineering Leadership